2006 Singaporean general election: Pre-nomination day events

+Steve Chia controversy

+On 24 December 2003, Non-constituency Member of Parliament Steve Chia was investigated by the police after his wife, Doreen Chee, found nude photographs of him and his Indonesian domestic helper, both naked, on his computer.
+Chia admitted on his "hobby” and his actions, while the helper told the police that she had consented and was not forced into posing for the pictures, and thus Chia was not prosecuted.
+Nevertheless, the controversy saw Chia relinquishing his secretary-general position of the National Solidarity Party (NSP) and his membership for the Singapore Democratic Alliance's (SDA) executive council in 2005, though he remained as a member of the NSP until 2019.

 Dissolution of Parliament

 On 20 April 2006, Parliament was dissolved by President Sellapan Ramanathan on the advice of Prime Minister Lee Hsien Loong.
 Later that day, the President issued the writ of election and the government announced that the election would be held on Saturday, 6 May 2006, with nomination day on Thursday, 27 April 2006.
-The Returning Officer was to be Tan Boon Huat, Chief Executive Director of the People's Association.
+The Returning Officer for the election was Tan Boon Huat, Chief Executive Director of the People's Association, serving this role for the third consecutive general election.

 New/outgoing candidates

-A total of 49 candidates made their debut this election such as Grace Fu, Lui Tuck Yew, Josephine Teo and Masagos Zulkifli for the PAP, while WP introduced their party's chairwoman Sylvia Lim (who would later become the first-ever female opposition MP-elect in the next election), as well as James Gomez (now SDP member) and Goh Meng Seng (who later founded the People's Power Party).
+A total of 49 candidates made their debut this election such as Muhammad Faishal Ibrahim, Grace Fu, Lui Tuck Yew, Seah Kian Peng, Josephine Teo, Masagos Zulkifli and Zaqy Mohamad for the PAP, while WP introduced their party's chairwoman Sylvia Lim, as well as James Gomez (now SDP member) and Goh Meng Seng (who later founded the People's Power Party).

 A total 24 candidates did not seek re-election, among which were former cabinet ministers Lee Yock Suan and former Speaker of Parliament Tan Soo Khoon, as well as future 2011 presidential election candidates Tan Cheng Bock, the founder of Progress Singapore Party, and Deputy Prime Minister of Singapore and eventual President-elect Tony Tan.